St. Joseph, Louisiana

-St. Joseph, often called St. Joe, is a town in, and the parish seat of, rural Tensas Parish in northeastern Louisiana, United States, in the delta of the Mississippi River.
+St. Joseph is a town in, and the parish seat of, rural Tensas Parish in northeastern Louisiana, United States, in the delta of the Mississippi River.
 The population was 1,176 at the 2010 census.
 The town had an African-American majority of 77.4 percent in 2010.

 History

-Unique for the Deep South, St. Joseph was planned and developed in 1843 by European-American settlers around a New England-style village green.
+The first store at what became St. Joseph was established around 1813 at what was then called John Densmore's Landing.
+Unique for the Deep South, St. Joseph was planned and developed in 1843 by European-American settlers around a New England–style village green.
 The downtown area along Plank Road is listed on the National Register of Historic Places.
 The area around the town was developed for cotton plantations.

 From 1862 to 1865, Louisiana was part of the Confederacy's Trans-Mississippi Department, and St. Joseph operated as a landing for a major route across the Mississippi River.
 According to the historian John D. Winters in his The Civil War in Louisiana, "Such a strong force of Confederate cavalry occupied the Mississippi side opposite St. Joseph that all Federal attempts to close the transit in January [1865] ended in failure."

 In 1879, the Jesse James gang robbed two stores in far western Mississippi, at Washington and Fayette.
 The gang absconded with $2,000 cash in the second robbery, crossed the river, and took shelter in abandoned cabins on the Kemp Plantation south of St. Joseph.
 A posse caught up with them, attacking and killing two of the outlaws, but failed to capture the entire gang.
 Among the deputies was Jefferson B. Snyder, who later was a long-serving district attorney in northeastern Louisiana.
 Jesse James was killed three years later by one of his own gang members in St. Joseph, Missouri.

 St. Joseph is the entry community to Lake Bruin State Park located on Lake Bruin, an oxbow lake of the nearby Mississippi River.

 On August 13, 2013, local resident Fuaed Abdo Ahmed took two women and a man hostage at the St. Joseph branch of Tensas State Bank, saying he wanted passage out of the country.
 After releasing one hostage, he shot one hostage and critically wounded a second before being fatally shot by police.